-Double click at the picture of the logger you want to formation for.
+Double click at the picture of the logger you want to communicate with and get information for.

 Note that the logger gets marked on the screen.
 Now, you have selected the logger and can get further information and further control over it.